To be blunt: Roofing contractors who don’t have a responsive website or invest in digital marketing for roofers are missing out on their market share.

 To be absolutely clear: Cheap, fast, and easy local roofing SEO just doesn’t exist.
 SEO companies that promise results within a few weeks are certainly taking you for a ride.
 A reputable company that’s worth the investment has:

-For instance, at Comrade Web Digital Marketing Agency, we conduct an SEO audit free of charge.
-Then, during a discovery call with potential clients, we assess whether we’re a good fit and if we can actually provide them value.
+For instance, at Comrade Digital Marketing Agency, we conduct an SEO audit free of charge.
+Then, during a discovery call, we assess whether we’re a good fit and if we can actually provide value.